 In 1909 Ruben Rodriguez Navas, age 46, left Colombia with his wife Helena and their first four children.
 They took a steam ship to San Francisco.
 Helena’s sister Marguerita Hotchick came with them.
 Below is the ship’s manifest showing the family.

 Later that year, Ruben bought property in Sunnyside, a double lot, now 201 Hearst and 143 Congo.
 He then commissioned a building, a house and shop-front combined, for the corner; that building still stands at 201 Hearst.
-It may have been bigger; it certainly wasn’t sunk as deep–street grading in the 1920s left the building somewhat submerged in the concrete of the new higher level of the sidewalk.

 Before the house was finished, they lived in Russian Hill, in a flat on Vallejo Street.
 Ruben was listed in the directory as an oculist, which could be considered to be confirmed by the fact that on the ship manifest he gave his occupation as “physician.”
 By May 1910, they had moved into the new house, when the census taker that year interviewed them there.
 Ruben’s sister-in-law Marguerite got married by December of that year and moved out.